biankatpas/loan-api/README.md

 ## Upcoming Features

+- **Outstanding Balance Calculation**:
-* The API calculates and displays the outstanding balance of each loan:
+    * The API calculates and displays the outstanding balance of each loan.
     * The outstanding balance represents the remaining amount owed to the bank.
     * It accounts for the loan's interest rate and deducts the total amount already paid.
+- **Additional View Tests**:
+    * More tests need to be developed to cover all views and ensure the system functions correctly across all use cases.

 ## Authentication Endpoints